Vyshak-NSC/note/README.md

-# A note maker creaated in HTML,CSS and JavaScript.
+# A note maker created in HTML,CSS and JavaScript.
 Under development.